Updated May 7, 2022

-The root cause of the crash is the excessive inflation of bank credit.
+The root cause of the 2008 crash was the excessive inflation of bank credit.
 An entire nation cannot borrow for 70 years and then expect that all will be fine when the pay back time arrives.
 FED policies have inflated bank credit for decades.
 When we borrow, banks create new money.
 They do NOT lend existing money.
 Learn how banks create money out of thin air here.

 On Thursday 20th November 2014, for the first time in 170 years, UK parliament has debated the creation of money.
 UK Parliament Debates Money Creation:

 Our entire money supply is borrowed money.
 When we borrowed, we promised to pay back principal + interest.
 The problem is the interest portion is not even created yet.
 The ponzi scheme must continue with even more borrowing so that principal + interest exists in the future so that people can earn it and pay it back.